Email Authentication Protocols: A Developer's Guide to Secure Email Testing and Delivery

 Verifying DKIM signatures is essential to ensure they are working correctly.
 Several tools and techniques are available for this purpose.

 You can check DKIM authentication results in the email header.
 Look for the "Authentication-Results" header, which will indicate whether the DKIM signature is valid.
 As a word of caution, some ESPs may share DKIM signatures among customers, as noted in a 2015 article on CircleID.com.
+If your ESP shares DKIM signatures, it doesn't necessarily affect the uniqueness of the signature itself for your specific emails, but it means you might not have full control over the key management.
+You'd need to ensure your ESP's implementation correctly associates the signature with your domain, and you should always verify the signature on your end to confirm it's working as expected.

 Keep in mind that implementing DKIM is a crucial step in securing your email communications.
 Next, we'll explore DMARC and how it builds upon SPF and DKIM.